hurtstotouchfire/git_config/README.md

 9. Check the status of your branch again: `git st`
 10. Push this branch for the first time: `git fpush`

 In the future, any commits to this branch can be pushed using simply `git push`.
-A fuller explanation of the aliases in `gitconfig` and what some of the other lines do is available in line comments on the commit [64d3259357](https://github.com/CRC-BU/git_config/commit/64d3259357eb9d933c3966fde8601613318c13ee).

 Additional Resources
 =====================